-A spinoff of the cult film, Christine Taylor stars as Mary, a girl who's mother has passed away leaving her to find herself in the clubs and parties of New York City.
-She is finally given a chance to prove herself thanks to Godmother Swoozie Kurtz who hires her to work in a library.
+A spinoff of the cult film, Christine Taylor stars as Mary, a girl whose mother has passed away, leaving her to find herself in the clubs and parties of New York City.
+She is finally given a chance to prove herself thanks to her godmother (Swoosie Kurtz) who hires her to work in a library.
 Written by

 Jaymes Warnock <email@example.com>